XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation

-Our analysis reveals that the experimental outcomes in Tables~\ref{main_cong_generation_JINA}, and ~\ref{main_cong_generation_BGE} generally surpass those in Table~\ref{main_cong_generation_Oracle}.
-This finding suggests that directly supplying the large model with golden context does not yield optimal results for these datasets.
-As depicted in Figure~\ref{dataset_vue}, the golden context typically comprises a single text passage (DQA and NQA) or two passages (HQA), which may provide inadequate information for the large model.
-Additionally, the model may encounter difficulties in analyzing results from such concise texts, particularly for questions necessitating numerical computations and logical reasoning.
-Our retrieval model delivers the top k (K=3) results to the LLM, filtering and ranking context information to provide more comprehensive data.
-This observation implies that for any retrieval-augmented generation (RAG) task, evaluating only the retrieval results may not accurately represent the overall RAG performance; concurrent evaluation of both retrieval and large model Q\&A generation is imperative.
+\textbf{i.
+When the model parameter size is relatively small, directly supplying the large model with golden context may not yield optimal results for these datasets.} Our analysis reveals that the experimental outcomes in Tables~\ref{main_cong_generation_JINA}, and ~\ref{main_cong_generation_BGE} generally surpass those in Table~\ref{main_cong_generation_Oracle}, with the exception of the results obtained using the DeepSeek-R1-70B model.
+The golden context typically comprises a single text passage (DQA and NQA) or two passages (HQA), which may provide inadequate information for the large model.
+Additionally, due to the limited reasoning capacity of small-scale LLMs, they may encounter difficulties in analyzing results from such concise texts, particularly for questions necessitating numerical computations and logical reasoning.
+Our retrieval model delivers the top k (top 3) results to the LLM, filtering and ranking context information to provide more comprehensive data.
+Some retrieved data, though not labeled as ``golden context'' for not being direct answers, are highly relevant to the query and contribute positively to the reasoning process.
+This observation implies that for any retrieval-augmented generation task, evaluating only the retrieval results may not accurately represent the overall RAG performance; concurrent evaluation of both retrieval and large model Q\&A generation is imperative.